-TLDR: replace your landline with a one-time $50 purchase.
+TLDR: replace your landline with a one-time $50 purchase and $20 to Google.

 10 or so years ago, we disconnected our landline.
 Our local company had been Pacific Northwest Bell, then Qwest, and finally CenturyLink.
 The service got worse - noise on the line, sometimes voices of other people, etc. - and it always got more expensive.
 Caller ID started at $5/month but it went up from there.
 We were paying about $30/month for relatively basic service when we stopped.

-We replaced that with an Obahai VOIP adapter and service from Google Voice.
-Now, when we get reminder texts from dentists, doctors, schools, and so on, they go to the house line.
+We replaced it with an Obihai VOIP adapter and service from Google Voice.
+Now, when we get reminder texts from dentists, doctors, and so on, they go to the house line.
 When we get calls from schools, the cordless phones in the house ring.
 If we miss the call, the call is transcribed by Google and sent via email.

-1. Decide on phone you're going to use
+1. Decide the phone or phone system you’re going to use

 If you’re still using a landline, you probably have cordless phones.
 If not, you might have cordless phones hidden away in storage.
 Or you might have given them away or sold them at a garage sale.
 If you need cordless phones, we bought something like this, only 15 or so years ago.